How to Reconstitute Peptides Step-by-Step | PSPeptides

 Step 2: Allow the Peptide to Reach Room Temperature

 If your peptide has been stored frozen (as recommended), remove it from the freezer and allow it to reach room temperature naturally — approximately 15–20 minutes.
 Do not attempt to heat or microwave the vial.
-Opening a cold vial can cause condensation to form inside, introducing unwanted moisture to the lyophilized powder.
+Opening a cold vial can cause condensation to form inside, introducing unwanted moisture to the lyophilized powder and disrupting the powder structure.
+This warm-up step is essential regardless of which peptide compound you reconstitute.

 Step 3: Determine Your Reconstitution Volume

 The volume of BAC water you add determines the concentration of the final solution.
 There’s no single “correct” volume — it depends on what concentration is convenient for your research protocol.
+Use the formula: Concentration (mg/mL) = Peptide amount (mg) ÷ BAC water volume (mL).
+Knowing how to calculate this precisely is a core part of how to reconstitute peptides for quantitative research.
 Here are common reconstitution volumes:

 Peptide AmountBAC Water AddedResulting Concentration